 The Company holds 75% of the issued share capital of Hans Gremlin Nigeria Limited, a special purpose vehicle used in acquring 51% of the issued share capital of Capital Hotels Plc.
-Therefore, Ikeja Hotel Plc's indirect interest in the net assets of Capital Hotels Plc was 38.25% while the remaining 61.75% was attributable
+Therefore, Ikeja Hotel Plc's indirect interest in the net assets of Capital Hotels Plc was 38.25% while the remaining 61.75% was attributable to non controlling interest (NCI).

 Hans Gremlin Limited disposed total controlling interest in Capital Hotels Plc to 22 Hospitality Limited with effect from February 2023.
-Consequently, Capital Hotels Plc ceased to be a subsidiary of Hans Gremlin Limited and sub-subsidiary of Ikeja Hotel Plc with effect
+Consequently, Capital Hotels Plc ceased to be a subsidiary of Hans Gremlin Limited and subsubsidiary of Ikeja Hotel Plc with effect from the date of disposal.